NuAoA/AnnouncementWindow/readme.md

 #### Here's a typical example:

 Say you don't like how the announcements for Thief's showing up share the same color with as Snatchers.
-Just edit *Filters.cfg* and change the group for that regular expression from ```[intruders]``` to something new. specifically, you could change the line
+Just edit *Filters.txt* and change the group for that regular expression from ```[intruders]``` to something new. specifically, you could change the line

 	[intruders][intruders] "Thief!
 Protect the hoard from skulking filth!"